Legislative sentiment analysis, backed by the official record.

 Where does a candidate actually stand?
 CivicAlign answers in three layers: a plain-English bill summary, a per-topic stance score from real voting records, and a "said vs. voted" comparison that surfaces inconsistency with the bill number attached.

-This is exactly how the contradiction surface looks inside a candidate modal.
-Each row carries the source URL of the public statement and the bill number of the recorded vote.
+This is the layout of the contradiction surface inside a candidate modal.
+In real analyses, each row carries the source URL of the public statement and the bill number of the recorded vote.

-Stated position and recorded vote align.
-Marked consistent and shown with the same citation chain so readers can verify.
+Example layout.
+When a stated position and a recorded vote align, the card is marked consistent and shown with the same citation chain so readers can verify.

 How CivicAlign measures legislative sentiment